Spring 2026 Class Schedule

 Click on a course title to view the description.

-English 200 Literary Histories: Far From Home: Journeys, Exiles, and Refugees (Historical Breadth Pre 1830)Course Description: How does longing for home–– a place of belonging–– shape our sense of identity and community?
+English 200 Literary Histories: Far From Home: Journeys, Exiles, and Refugees (Historical Breadth Pre OR Post 1830)Course Description: How does a journey from home–– a place of belonging–– shape our sense of identity and community?
 In this course, we will discuss ways that writers for centuries have used fantasy to contemplate home and exile.
-Beginning with the classical epic veteran Odysseus who battles monsters, sirens, and vengeful gods to return from the Trojan war, we turn to modern stories where travelers are not traditional heroes but figures who feel profoundly vulnerable in their home spaces.
-Even as the journeys in these texts share themes of violence and renewal, they steer us to contemplate strikingly different issues, including generational conflict, immigration, race, gender, childhood, love, and climate change.
-Our classroom journey will involve learning how to analyze literature, contextualize fiction in historical frameworks, and craft strong arguments in writing.
-Texts will likely include Homer’s Odyssey; Margaret Atwood’s The Penelopiad (a feminist recentering of The Odyssey); Octavia Butler’s apocalyptic cli-fi novel, Parable of the Sower; Yuri Herrera’s rewriting of The Odyssey in the borderlands, Signs Preceding the End of the World; Mohsin Hamid’s refugee fantasy fiction tale, Exit West; Maurice Sendak’s children’s tale, Where the Wild Things Are; and the fantasy-drama film set in Louisiana’s eroding coastline, Zeitlin’s Beasts of the Southern Wild.
+Beginning with the classical epic veteran Odysseus–– who battles monsters, sirens, and vengeful gods to return from the Trojan war–– we turn to modern stories where travelers are not traditional heroes but figures who feel profoundly vulnerable in their home spaces.
+Although these journeys share themes of risk and renewal, they invite us to consider strikingly different questions: How, for instance, do magic, family conflict, national borders, race, gender, and the environment shape feelings of home or displacement?
+Our classroom journey will involve learning to analyze literature, contextualize fiction in historical frameworks, and craft strong arguments in writing.
+Texts will include Homer’s Odyssey; William Shakespeare’s magical tale of love and power struggles in a fairy forest, A Midsummer Night’s Dream; Octavia Butler’s apocalyptic cli-fi novel, Parable of the Sower; Yuri Herrera’s rewriting of The Odyssey in the borderlands, Signs Preceding the End of the World; Maurice Sendak’s Where the Wild Things Are; and the fantasy-drama film set in Louisiana’s eroding coastline, Zeitlin’s Beasts of the Southern Wild.
 Required texts:

 English 202 Introduction to Creative WritingCourse Description: This course will introduce students to the major elements and tools of poetry, fiction, and creative nonfiction writing.
 Through exercises and projects, you’ll practice using these tools to produce original, exciting works of literary art.
 Along the way, you’ll sharpen your ability to track these elements both in published texts and in the work of your classmates, and further develop how you measure aesthetic value.
 You’ll be encouraged to see yourself as an active member of a community of artists, and to establish a regular discipline as a working writer.
 Writing and reading will be due in nearly every class, and peer workshop will play an important role in learning to see your work more objectively.
 Teaching Methods: Discussion.
 Evaluation Methods: Evaluation of a final portfolio.
 Texts include: A course reader. | ||||